yehia67/documentation/iot/0.1/how-to-guides/setup-sbc.md

 ## Set up Ethernet devices

 :::warning:
-This task is only for IPv4 networks.
+This task is for IPv4 networks.
 :::

-You must execute these commands on your host-system.
+You must execute these commands on your host system.

 1. Find IP addresses in your local network

-    The subnet bytes to be set to zero and the netmask must be set in nmap.
+    The subnet bytes must be set to zero and the netmask must be set in nmap.
-    So, in my case:
+    For example:
     Internal IP address: 10.197.0.57
     Netmask: 255.255.255.0

-    The netmask is 24, because every place in the IP address takes 8 bits (256 states) and the netmask is set on 3 bytes.
+    Here, the netmask is 24, because every place in the IP address takes 8 bits (256 states) and the netmask is set on 3 bytes.
 3x8=24.

     ```bash
     nmap -sn 10.197.0.0/24